johan-kindgren/is-ship-sunk/README.md

 ## Installation
 No additional libraries are required to run this game.
 Just ensure you have Python installed on your system.

+## Code Style and Linting Issues
+While developing this game, we aimed to adhere to standard Python coding practices.
+However, you might encounter some style guide warnings if you run a linter on the code.
+These include:

+- E302 expected 2 blank lines, found 1
+- 6: E302 expected 2 blank lines, found 1
+- 16: E302 expected 2 blank lines, found 1
+- 33: E302 expected 2 blank lines, found 1
+- 42: E302 expected 2 blank lines, found 1
+- 55: E302 expected 2 blank lines, found 1
+- 59: E305 expected 2 blank lines after class or function definition, found 1
+- 83: E501 line too long (83 > 79 characters)

+We plan to address these in future updates to better adhere to PEP 8 standards.

 ## Limitations
 - The game currently does not have a graphical interface; it runs in the console.
 - There is no difficulty level for the computer player; it makes random guesses.